 The Company operates within a robust risk management framework and the Company's risk profile has not changed materially in the year.

-Business risks continue to represent the biggest risk to the Company.
-The investment underperformance of the assets under management of the Group is the single biggest risk that may have a material impact on the performance of the Company.
+Business risks continue to represent the biggest risk to the Company, of which investment underperformance of the assets under management of Man Group plc and its subsidiaries (the "Group") is the single biggest risk that may have a material impact on the performance of the Company.